solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 To implement this, we will build on the previous example and provide a global limit per remote client for all traffic classes as well a smaller limit for the less important `GET` method.
 This allows our system to drop the lower priority traffic and protect the higher priority traffic.

-We can implement this in Gloo using a descriptor for the method of incoming request in conjunction with the remote client:
+We can implement this in Gloo Edge using a descriptor for the method of incoming request in conjunction with the remote client:

 ```yaml
 spec: